 As we move forward into 2019, brands are starting to look at other effective ways to establish their presence within their industry.
 They are now becoming Google Trusted Stores, and using an SEO Agency to increase their search rankings while boosting the customer’s sense of security.
-This is a trend which looks set to continue and develop over the coming year.
+This is a trend that looks set to continue and develop over the coming year.

 What key conclusions can we draw from this?

-- When businesses recognise they have a need which needs to be fulfilled, they begin to gather information to help them make a purchasing decision.
+- When businesses recognise they have a need that needs to be fulfilled, they begin to gather information to help them make a purchasing decision.

 - They may look at physical media like adverts, flyers or articles.

 - Alternatively, and increasingly, they will turn to the internet to find relevant information.